inkFusionLabs/portfolio-website/FINAL_TODO_LIST.md

 The website will be considered **100% complete** when:

 1. ✅ All critical tasks are completed
-2. [ ] Repository is properly named and configured (MANUAL STEP REQUIRED)
+2. ✅ Repository is properly named and configured
 3. ✅ Site is live on omnifusionmusic.com
 4. ✅ All features are tested and working
 5. ✅ Performance metrics meet targets